Chichi126/Customers-Profiling-And-Segmentation-Analysis/README.md

 # Business Problem

-The organization seeks to leverage consumer profiling and segmentation methodologies as part of its business analysis initiatives to enhance marketing strategies and deliver personalized experiences to its clientele thereby fostering more meaningful and profitable customer relationships.
+The organization is seeking to leverage consumer profiling and segmentation methodologies as part of its business analysis initiatives to enhance marketing strategies and deliver personalized experiences to its clientele, thereby fostering more meaningful and profitable customer relationships.

 ![image](https://github.com/Chichi126/Customers-Profiling-And-Segmentation-Analysis/assets/140970592/7e7446e7-1906-4074-9f53-0fda79825f65)